In this guide

 - Are prediction markets legal?

-- Blockchain-native prediction markets denominated in USDC operate without geographic boundaries.
-PolyGram functions via the Polygon network with unrestricted global availability.
-Nonetheless, you should verify compliance with applicable legislation in your jurisdiction.
+- Blockchain-based prediction markets denominated in USDC operate without territorial boundaries.
+PolyGram functions via the Polygon network with worldwide accessibility.
+Verify compliance obligations within your respective jurisdiction.

 - How much can I make on prediction markets?

-- Profitability hinges on your competitive advantage.
-A YES share purchased at $0.25 generates a $1 return upon correct resolution — representing a 300% gain.
-Experienced market participants typically realise 15-40% returns annually relative to their capital deployment.
+- Profitability correlates with your analytical advantage.
+A YES contract purchased at $0.25 generates $1 upon correct resolution — representing a 300% gain.
+Experienced market participants typically achieve 15-40% returns annually on active capital.

 - What happens when a market resolves incorrectly?